What does an Addiction Counselor in New Hampshire do? What is Their Job Role?

 Board of Mental Health Practice

 The New Hampshire Board of Mental Health Practice protects mental health consumers by setting practice standards, a licensure system, enforcing continuing competency, and regulating the industry.
 The Board was created to ensure that mental health professionals offer effective, quality services.
-The Board of Mental Health Practice oversees Clinical Mental Health Counselors, Pastoral Psychotherapists, Clinical Social Workers, and Marriage and Family Therapists.
+The Board of Mental Health Practice oversees Clinical Mental Health Counselors, Pastoral Psychotherapists, certified recovery support worker, Clinical Social Workers, and Marriage and Family Therapists.

 121 South Fruit Street, Suite 303